MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_cmd_match.rst

 Console output
 --------------

 The verbosity of the output of the :literal:`match` command on the console (e.g. terminal) is controlled by the :literal:`info` level, where the level :literal:`info=0` means a completely silent command as usual.
-The first verbose level :literal:`info=1` displays the *final summary* at the end of the matching, as shown in the :ref:`summary output <sec.match.info1>` block and the next level :literal:`info=2` adds *intermediate summary* for each evaluation of the objective function, as shown in the :ref:`intermediate output <sec.match.info2>` block.
+The first verbose level :literal:`info=1` displays the *final summary* at the end of the matching, as shown in :numref:`code.match.info1` and the next level :literal:`info=2` adds *intermediate summary* for each evaluation of the objective function, as shown in :numref:`code.match.info2`.
 The columns of these tables are self-explanatory, and the sign :literal:`>` on the right of the constraints marks those failing.

 The bottom line of the *intermediate summary* displays in order:

-	#. the number of evaluation of the objective function so far,
+	* the number of evaluation of the objective function so far,
-	#. the elapsed time in second (in square brackets) so far,
+	* the elapsed time in second (in square brackets) so far,
-	#. the current objective function value,
+	* the current objective function value,
-	#. the current objective function step,
+	* the current objective function step,
-	#. the current number of constraint that failed :math:`c_{\text{fail}}`.
+	* the current number of constraint that failed :math:`c_{\text{fail}}`.

 The bottom line of the *final summary* displays the same information but for the best case found, as well as the final status returned by the :literal:`match` command.
 The number in square brackets right after :literal:`fbst` is the evaluation number of the best case.

 The :ref:`LSopt <sec.match.lsopt>` module adds the sign :literal:`#` to mark the *adjusted* variables and the sign :literal:`*` to mark the *rejected* variables and constraints on the right of the *intermediate summary* tables to qualify the behavior of the constraints and the variables during the optimization process.
 If these signs appear in the *final summary* too, it means that they were always adjusted or rejected during the matching, which is useful to tune your study e.g. by removing the useless constraints.

-.. _sec.match.info1:

-Match command summary output (info=1).
+Match command output
-""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""

+.. _code.match.info1:

 .. code-block:: console
+	:caption: **Match command summary output (info=1).**

 	Constraints                Type        Kind        Weight     Penalty Value
 	-----------------------------------------------------------------------------